 Free, web-based, open-source tool for handson, practical experimentation with data sets, coding, and computations.
 Google Colaboratory (Colab) does not require local software installation.
 It is similar to Jupyter Notebook, but cloud-based.

 Welcome to Colab!

 + Code + Text

 (New) Try the Gemini API

-- Generate a Gemini API key - Talk to Gemini with the Speech-to-Text AP executed code history view and the command pa
+- Generate a Gemini API key

+- Talk to Gemini with the Speech-to-Text API

+Gemini API: Quickstart with Python

 If you're already familiar with Colab, check out thi